-The PICSA career pathway outlines the endorsed process an individual should undertake to adequately prepare them for entry into the field, the post graduate qualifications and courses an individual can obtain to progress their career and finally the endorsed certification and accreditation requirements.
+The PiCSA career pathway outlines the endorsed process an individual should undertake to adequately prepare them for entry into the field, the post graduate qualifications and courses an individual can obtain to progress their career and finally the endorsed certification and accreditation requirements.

-The level of on-the-job training required at each career level (as per Table 1) will vary greatly depending on the educational background of the individuals and the range and expertise of cardiac investigations offered by the facility/sector in which they are employed.
+The level of on-the-job training required at each career level (see page 6) will vary greatly depending on the educational background of the individuals and the range and expertise of cardiac investigations offered by the facility/sector in which they are employed.